 Pain often described as spontaneous, burning, lancinating, sharp, shooting, or electric.
 Characteristically develops dull, boring, and aching qualities with chronicity.
 Allodynia and hyperalgesia are almost always present.

 Local oedema, erythema, sweating abnormalities, and trophic skin and nail changes are often, but not always, present.

-Affected extremity is often held immobile, resulting in dystonia, focal weakness, and contractures, probably due to disuse.
+The affected extremity is often held immobile, and this can be associated with dystonia, focal weakness, and contractures.

 Department of Neurological Surgery

 AT declares that he has no competing interests.

 VA Greater Los Angeles Healthcare System

 AW declares that he has no competing interests.